Long Layover? How To Sleep At An Airport Like A Pro

 Travel makeup wipes are pretty useful, too, for the ladies.

-Once you’ve found a secure spot to sleep and the last thing you want to do is get up and lug your bags with you to find food.
+Once you’ve found a secure spot to sleep, the last thing you want to do is get up and lug around your bags to find food.

-Get a small snack in case you get hungry and a bottle of water just in case so you don’t have to leave your spot.
+Get a small snack in case you get hungry and a water bottle so you don’t have to leave your spot.

 It may be hard to fall asleep, so bring some sort of entertainment to amuse yourself until you can sleep.